-This perspective can be phrased as: Unless IPv6 directly tackles some of the fundamental issues that have caused IPv4 to enter into highly complex solution spaces that stress various aspects of the deployed environment than I'm afraid that we've achieved very little in terms of actual progress in IPv6.
+This perspective can be phrased as: Unless IPv6 directly tackles some of the fundamental issues that have caused IPv4 to enter into highly complex solution spaces that stress various aspects of the deployed environment than I'm afraid that we've achieved very little in terms of actual progress in evolution of the IP architecture.
 Reproducing IPv4 with larger locator identifiers is not a major step forward - its just a small step sideways!